shuntia/wineglass/docs/flags.md

 # Wineglass Flag System
 ## Pre-interpreted instructions
 pre-interpreted instructions are for adding options for the interpreter to use, and not for the parser to parse.
 They will be ignored by the parser.
-Indecated by
+Indicated by a Sharp.
-### rack
-It will compile the whole program with the interpreter baked in.
-It will be large, and is experimental.
+## Bottle Instructions